Certification and Recertification:

 What continuing education credits are available?

-EMS practitioners can receive Continuing Education Hours (CEH) through the Commission on Accreditation for Prehospital Continuing Education (CAPCE) on the WAFA, WFR, Bridge, Open Recert, WEMT Upgrade and WALS courses.
+EMS practitioners can receive Continuing Education Hours (CEH) through the Commission on Accreditation for Prehospital Continuing Education (CAPCE) on the WAFA, WFR, Bridge, Open Recert, WEMS Upgrade and WALS courses.
 Physicians, Physician Assistants, and Nurses can earn Continuing Medical Education (CME) and Contact hours from the WALS® course.

 What credits are associated with a WALS® course?

 Physicians and PAs: 36 hours of Category I credit.
 These American Medical Association-approved CMEs are awarded through Wilderness Medical Society upon successful completion of the Wilderness Advanced Life Support™(WALS®) course.

 Mainpro-C and Mainpro-M1 credits.
 Check with our office for each specific course.

 Nurses: 36 Contact hours.
 These credits are approved upon successful completion of the WALS course

 EMS practitioners: 36 hours of CEH from CAPCE See above.
 There is no charge for filing.
 We can also help for states and jurisdictions that do not use CAPCE and/or NREMT.